PI We Collect and How We Use It

 EU-U.S. and Swiss-U.S. Privacy Shield

 Lilly, including Lilly USA, LLC and Avid Radiopharmaceuticals, Inc. (“Lilly U.S.”), has elected to self-certify to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks (“Privacy Shield”) and may also utilize other transfer mechanisms as appropriate.
-Lilly U.S. processes the PI we receive in the United States from the European Union (EU) and Switzerland in accordance with the Privacy Shield Principles and other transfer frameworks, as applicable.
+Lilly U.S. processes the PI we receive in the United States from the European Union (EU), the United Kingdom (UK) and Switzerland in accordance with the Privacy Shield Principles and other transfer frameworks, as applicable.
 If you have been directed to this Privacy Statement from a source other than Lilly.com, the information about how Lilly U.S. adheres to Privacy Shield and other transfer requirements takes precedence over any conflicting information.

 If there is any conflict between the terms in this Privacy Statement and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-For PI originating in the EU and Switzerland, this Privacy Statement demonstrates our commitment to processing your PI in accordance with the Privacy Shield Principles of Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement and Liability.
+For PI originating in the EU, the UK and Switzerland, this Privacy Statement demonstrates our commitment to processing your PI in accordance with the Privacy Shield Principles of Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement and Liability.

 As explained in the “Reasons We Share PI” section above, PI may be shared as appropriate with third parties that process information on behalf of, or with, Lilly U.S. If we disclose PI received under the Privacy Shield or other appropriate transfer mechanisms to a third party, Lilly U.S. ensures that the third party has contractual provisions that require the same level of security and confidentiality safeguards as required under the Privacy Shield or by the required transfer framework, as the case may be.
-Under certain circumstances, Lilly U.S. may remain liable for the acts of certain third parties if those third parties process PI originating from the EU or Switzerland that Lilly discloses to them in a manner that is inconsistent with the Privacy Shield Principles.
+Under certain circumstances, Lilly U.S. may remain liable for the acts of certain third parties if those third parties process PI originating from the EU, the UK and/or Switzerland that Lilly discloses to them in a manner that is inconsistent with the Privacy Shield Principles.

 If you have any inquiries or complaints about our handling of your PI under the Privacy Shield or other appropriate transfer framework, or you want to view your PI that Lilly U.S. processes and request its correction, amendment or deletion, please contact us using the information in the “How to Contact Us” section below.